srivathsant5/srivathsant5/README.md

 - 🇮🇳 I'm from INDIA.

-- ⚡ FunFact: My hobbies are drawing, cycling and listening music 🎶 😆.
+- ⚡ My hobbies are drawing, cycling and listening music 🎶 😆.

 ---
 ### Resume and Portofolio